 - A few practical points: - Do not forget to write your name and student ID on your report. - Unless explicitly stated, please do not include the output of the SQL statements. - If anything is not clear: please ask.
-Now you have more time, and two chances in the labs (also during office hours) to ask me questions.
+(TIP: start early, not just before the deadline)